 Parties involved in a credit card transaction

-By accepting payment with Visa and Mastercard, you become a part of their global payment networks.
+By accepting payment with Visa, Mastercard, and American Express, you become a part of their global payment networks.
 It’s important to understand the parties involved in any transaction.

-A credit card brand, such as Visa or Mastercard.
+A credit card brand, such as Visa, Mastercard, or American Express.
 Card schemes outline the dispute processes followed by Issuing Banks.

 The financial institution who manages the issuance of cards and billing with its card holders.